JosTheDude/developer-toolkit/README.md

 - Improved Sounds (Fully Redone in-game sounds)
 - And so much more... view the mod menu in-game for a full list

+## Contribution & Mod Suggestions
+Thank you for considering suggesting mods or contributing!
+Take a look at the [Contribution Guidelines](https://github.com/JosTheDude/developer-toolkit/blob/main/CONTRIBUTING.md) for additional information.

 ## Disclaimers
 - This modpack may result in punishment on certain networks if not configured properly.
 It contains **Freecam**, **ViaFabricPlus** (Can cause packet issues on some networks),  and **Freelook**